schmidtwmark/qnd/presentations/day10.md

 # Serialization & Deserialization

 - Serialization
-    - Take some program data and store it in a form that is easy to transmit or save to disk
+    - Take some program data and store it in a form that is easy to transmit or save
 - Deserialization
     - Turn serialized data into program data